Genesis Chronologies

 There was a view among the Jews that the Messiah would come at a certain time period in history.
 12 The Jewish religious leaders in the early days of the Christian church wanted to discredit Jesus as the Messiah.
 For example, Paul persecuted the church in those early days of the church.
 To show that Jesus appeared at the wrong time in history would disqualify him as Messiah.
 Changing the begetting dates of Genesis 5 and 11 would change the chronologies.
 This would change the creation date by over a thousand years, which would change the time period during which the Messiah was expected to appear.
 This would result in Jesus appearing at a time that would disqualify him as the Messiah.

-We don’t have an exact date for these changes to the Hebrew text, but external sources suggest a this general time in the early centuries after the beginnings of the church, during the writings of Josephus (37 AD – 100 AD) frame.
+We don’t have an exact date for these changes to the Hebrew text, but external sources generally suggest a time early after the beginnings of the church, during the writings of Josephus (37 AD – 100 AD) frame.
 The MT we have today inherited those modified versions of Genesis.
 In contrast, the LXX was created/translated before Jesus appeared, so it had not been modified to discredit Jesus.

 Since they were willing to go to great lengths to accomplish their goals, including crucifying their own messiah, it seems they would have been willing to modify the biblical text to discredit someone they were willing to crucify.
 The rabbis had motive, means, and opportunity.
 They were the authorities in control of the Hebrew text.
 Dan Gruber’s book on Rabbi Akiba suggests the rabbis were also willing to question the authority of scripture and place their own authority above that of scripture.
 13 The hypothesis is that those rabbis changed the original text as described above and that these changes were passed down in copies to eventually become incorporated in the MT.
 The changes were likely made centuries before the date of the MT which we have today, which is dated 1008 AD.